Enroll Now

 • Data analyst

 In today’s world, another demanding career option is a data analyst.
-A data analyst collects, processes, and analyses huge datasets statistically.
+A data analyst collects, processes, and analyzes huge datasets statistically.
 They learn how to use data to answer questions and solve issues.

 • Business intelligence analyst